Skip to Content

 What’s included in a rehabilitation plan?

 A rehabilitation plan is a written plan that outlines the resources we’ll use to help you find employment.
-Depending on your situation, your VRC will work with you to choose one of the following support-and-services tracks to help you find and keep a job, and live as independently as possible:
+Depending on your situation, your VRC will work with you to choose 1 of the following support-and-services tracks to help you find and keep a job, and live as independently as possible:

 What happens after my VRC creates my rehabilitation plan?